dynamics Package¶

 plot

-(what_list=None, ax_list=None, fontsize=8, **kwargs)[source]¶ Plot the evolution of structural parameters (lattice lengths, angles and volume) as well as pressure, info on forces and total energy.
+(what_list=None, ax_list=None, fontsize=8, **kwargs)[source]¶ Plot the evolution of structural parameters (lattice lengths, angles and volume) as well as pressure, info on forces and total energy with matplotlib.

 - Parameters